Insights

 Furthermore, a modular product doesn’t just help to facilitate repairability.
 Modularity can help to enable a product to be upgraded.
 Imagine that you’ve had your laptop for 5 years and since then, technology has advanced so that a new battery is now available that enables a 50% longer battery life.
 This could be an attractive prospect for someone potentially thinking that their existing product may have reached the end of its life.

-As the world changes ever faster – the environment, fashion, trends, lifestyles – so do our needs, wants, and requirements.
+As the world changes ever more quickly – the environment, fashion, trends, lifestyles – so do our needs, wants, and requirements.
 If the products that we own can’t mould and adapt to our rapidly changing lifestyles, our motivation to hold onto and repair products will diminish.
 Whether modularity is used to help ensure that something can be easily repaired, upgraded, or adapted to our lives, it will certainly help to ensure that we keep them for longer.

 4. Emotion